Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Conclusion

 \section{Conclusion}

 Cloud-based fine-tuning and inference create a fundamental trust gap.
 Clients cannot verify whether providers execute computations as contracted, and existing verification approaches fail to scale to modern LLMs due to either prohibitive overhead (ZKP-based methods) or full model encapsulation requirements (TEE-based methods). \sysname addresses this through block decomposition with compositional verification.
-By recording commitments over boundary states and enabling selective TEE-based recomputation, \sysname provides strong auditability while keeping primary workloads on standard accelerators with near-baseline performance.
+By recording commitments over boundary states and enabling selective TEE-based recomputation, \sysname provides strong auditability while keeping primary workloads on standard accelerators with low additional overhead.

 Our evaluation demonstrates that the two-dimensional block structure offers flexibility to balance overhead, storage, and verification granularity, while map-reduce style hashing minimizes commitment costs.
 The sampling-based verification strategy provides probabilistic detection guarantees that compound over repeated audits.
 By decoupling execution from verification, \sysname transforms opaque AI services into accountable platforms where trust is established through verifiable evidence rather than provider claims.